jonathangi28/jonathangi28/README.md

 <div>
   <h1>Hi, I’m Jonathan 👋</h1>
+  <p>I enjoy building things.
+It’s like being the creator of my own world.
+I thrive on new challenges, love learning, and find great satisfaction in bringing my ideas to life.</p>
-  <p>I’m open to new opportunities, collaborating, contributing, and helping out.</p>
+  <p>I’m open to new opportunities, collaborating, contributing, and helping out.
+Let's put a dent in the universe!</p>
   <p>As I continue to learn the latest technologies I will update my skills below.</p>
 </div>